tvtaerum/self_organizing_maps/README.md

 <img src="/images/SelfOrganizing_120_120.jpg" width="500" height="300">
 </p>

-While we quickly recognize if a face is typical f

 ### Motivation for creating Self Organizing Maps (SOMS):
 Considerable effort has been applied to building neural nets to discriminate between patients who are healthy and those patients with pneumonia based on x-rays.
 An avenue which